Aztec Empire: Aztec warfare

-The Mexica rose to prominence as fierce warriors and were able to establish themselves as a military power.
-The importance of warriors and the integral nature of warfare in Mexica political and religious life helped propel them to emerge as the dominant military power in the region.
+The Mexica entered the Valley of Mexico as outsiders with limited resources, making military service one of the few ways they could secure protection and establish political relevance among stronger neighboring powers.
+Early in their history, the Mexica fought as subordinate allies of more powerful city-states, rising to prominence as fierce warriors and establishing themselves as a military power.
+The importance of warriors and the integral nature of warfare in Mexica political and religious life helped propel them to military dominance in the region.

 The new Mexica city-state allied with the city of Azcapotzalco and paid tribute to its ruler Tezozomoc.
 Azcapotzalco began to expand into a small tributary empire with Mexica assistance.
 The Mexica ruler was not recognized as a legitimate king until this point.
 Mexica leaders successfully petitioned one of the kings of Culhuacan to provide a daughter to marry into the Mexica line.
 Their son Acamapichtli was enthroned as the first tlatoani of Tenochtitlan in 1372.

 The Tepanecs of Azcapotzalco expanded their rule with help from the Mexica, while the Acolhua city of Texcoco grew in power in the eastern portion of the lake basin.
 Eventually, war erupted between the two states, and the Mexica played a vital role in the conquest of Texcoco.
 By then, Tenochtitlan had grown into a major city and was rewarded for its loyalty to the Tepanecs by receiving Texcoco as a tributary province.

-Mexica warfare was marked by a focus on capturing enemies rather than killing them from its tactics to arms.
-Capturing enemies was important for religious ritual and provided a means by which soldiers could distinguish themselves during campaigns.
+Mexica warfare was marked by a focus on capturing enemies rather than killing them.
+Capturing enemies alive was significant because prisoners supplied the sacrificial rituals that the Mexica believed were necessary to sustain divine favor.
+Military achievement, in other words, was linked to sacred responsibility.
+Captives provided a means by which soldiers could distinguish themselves during campaigns and elevate their standing within the Mexica social hierarchy.
+That being said, battles were not limited to ritual purposes and could involve significant killing.